Transitional Kindergarten » Transitional Kindergarten FAQ's

 Q: Why is TK only offered at Blossom Hill and Lexington?

 A:.
-As we expand the program we will have two TK “hubs” which provide increased opportunities for children to build friendships and relationships with peers, provide a safe, age-appropriate environment for our youngest learners, and allow for daily collaboration and planning opportunities for the teachers, which have been instrumental in student success in our current TK program.
+In the 2024-2025 school year, as we expand the program we will have two TK “hubs” which provide increased opportunities for children to build friendships and relationships with peers, provide a safe, age-appropriate environment for our youngest learners, and allow for daily collaboration and planning opportunities for the teachers, which have been instrumental in student success in our current TK program.
 We do not currently have capacity at all schools for TK.

-A: All families registering for TK will indicate their site preference (Lexington or Blossom Hill).
+A: For 2024-2025, all families registering for TK will indicate their site preference (Lexington or Blossom Hill).
 In the event demand exceeds capacity at either site, those who register between February 5th and February 29th will be entered into a lottery to determine which site they will attend.
 Any student enrolled on or after March 1st will be placed as space allows.

 Q: When will I find out where my child will attend TK?

-A: Families will be notified of their child’s TK placement the week of March 4th.
+A: Families will be notified of their child’s TK placement by March 14, 2025.

 Q: What if I don’t get my first choice location?